Advanced Placement: 20th century

+21st century

 In 2006, over one million students took over two million Advanced Placement examinations.
 Many high schools in the United States offer AP courses, though the College Board allows any student to take any examination regardless of participation in its respective course.
 Therefore, home-schooled students and students from schools that do not offer AP courses have an equal opportunity to take AP exams.

+In 2007, hedge fund manager and philanthropist Whitney Tilson helped create a $1 million program (called Reach, for Rewarding Achievement) funded by philanthropists to pay students in 25 public schools and six Roman Catholic private schools in New York City who do well on Advanced Placement exams.
+High school students receiving a top score of five on one of the exams earned $1,000 (a four was worth $750, and a three was worth $500).
+The schools chosen for the program all had a high proportion of low-income black or Latino students.
+Tilson approached the Pershing Square Foundation to finance the project, and it agreed to give the project $1 million for its first year.

-As of the 2023 testing season, exams cost $97 each, though the cost may be subsidized by local or state programs.
-Financial aid is available for students who qualify for it; the exam reduction is $35 per exam from College Board plus an additional $9 rebate per fee-reduced exam from the school.
+As of the 2024 testing season, exams cost $98 each, though the cost may be subsidized by local or state programs.
+Financial aid is available for students who qualify for it; the exam reduction is $36 per exam from College Board plus an additional $9 rebate per fee-reduced exam from the school.
 There may be further reductions depending on the state.
-Out of the $97, $8 goes directly to the school to pay for the administration of the test, which some schools will reduce to lower the cost to the student.

 On April 3, 2008, the College Board announced that four AP courses—French Literature, Latin Literature, Computer Science AB, and Italian Language and Culture—would be discontinued after the 2008–2009 school year due to lack of funding.
 However, the Italian Language and Culture test was again offered beginning in 2011.

 Starting July 2013 AP allowed students for the first time to both view and send their scores online.

 The number of AP exams administered each year has seen a steady increase over the past decade.
 In 2003, 175,860 English Language and Composition exams were administered.
 By 2013, this number had risen to 476,277, or an increase of 171%.
 Such an increase has occurred in nearly all AP exams offered, with the AP Psychology exam seeing a 281% increase over the past decade.
-In 2017, the most taken AP exam was English Language and Composition with 579,426 students and the least taken AP exam was Japanese Language and Culture with 2,429 students.
+In 2022, the most taken AP exam was English Language and Composition with 520,771 students and the least taken AP exam was Italian Language and Culture with 2,194 students.

-In the 2022-2023 school year, College Board launched a pilot AP African-American Studies course, which is the first new AP course since 2014.
-The course is acknowledged credit at about 35 colleges, from Virginia Tech to Tuskegee University.
+In the 2022–2023 school year, College Board launched a pilot AP African American Studies course.
+The course is currently acknowledged credit at about 75 colleges and universities.

-The AP exams begin on the first Monday in May and last ten school days (two weeks).
+AP exams begin on the second Monday in May and end on the following week's Friday for regular testing.
+Late-testing occurs on the following week after regular testing ending for students that missed, had a scheduling conflict, or had/experienced a testing disturbance during the regular exams.